Professor of Asian and African Languages and Literature

 Liu, K. “Frankfurt School and China: Questions of Culture, Aesthetics and Alternative Modernity in Western Marxism and Chinese Marxism.”
 Journal of Chinese Philosophy, Dec.
 2011.
 Open Access Copy

-Liu Kang, A. “Poeticizing Revolution: Zizek's Misreading of Mao and China.”
+Liu Kang, Adam.
+“Poeticizing Revolution: Zizek's Misreading of Mao and China.”
 Positions: East Asian Cultural Critique, Oct.
 2011.
 Open Access Copy

 Liu, K. “Searching for a New Cultural Identity: China's Softpower and Media Culture Today.”
 Journal of Contmporary China, July 2011.
 Open Access Copy